effordDev/sf-crypto/README.md

 # Crypto (Salesforce)
+A Crypto Console that provides the following:
-A Crypto Asset Market Cap API provided by coinmarketcap.com
+- A Crypto Asset Market Cap API provided by coinmarketcap.com
+- MetaMask Authentication (Starting Point)

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"